galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 As mentioned, there are challenges associated with the use of DDA libraries to analyze DIA data.
 The main challenge is that the difference in the method of data generation means that the retention times contained in DDA libraries are not always accurate to the retention times in the DIA data to which it is compared.
 Retention time accuracy is dependent on how the protein elutes off the column as well as how this changes based on what elutes in its environment creating variance between DDA and DIA methods.
 Additionally, DDA libraries can be cumbersome to generate when examining DIA data due to fractionation.
 More specifically, the method in which the fractions are generated is important.
 For example, SCX fractionation provides a vastly different profile compared to high pH reverse phase fractionation.
 Thus, to generate a comprehensive profile in DDA library generation, multiple fractionation methods must be completed.
 So, while DDA libraries can be used to analyze DIA data, their use significantly increases the required labor and the quantity of data required to generate a library.

 Libraries generated using DIA data could bypass several issues, including lowering the overall labor required to produce the library, as well as increasing the accuracy of the library concerning the sample that is being analyzed.
 To generate libraries using DIA data, Gas Phase Fractionation (GPF) is used.
 In DDA library generation, typically one injection is performed over the precursor scan, with multiple (24) ion fraction windows contained over the scan.
 However, using GPF, multiple acquisitions are used for each precursor scan to make up the range of 400-1000 m/z.
 For example, if six injections are performed over this m/z range, each containing the same number of windows like that of the injection in DDA library generation, then each window will be far smaller.
-This allows for a far richer and more in-depth understanding of the peptide content within the sample making it a useful tool in library generation.
-In addition to producing a more comprehensive picture of the sample, the GPF method can be used on pooled DIA quantitative samples.
+This allows for a far richer and more in-depth understanding of the peptide content within the sample making it a useful tool in library generation (Figure 5).
+In addition to producing a more comprehensive picture of the sample, the GPF method can be used on pooled DIA quantitative samples (Figure 6).
 Therefore, the pooled sample generates a thorough library through GPF while incorporating a spectrum library to create an “On-column Chromatogram Library” from DIA sample data.

 ![Alternative text](../../images/EncyclopeDIA_Figure5.png)
-FIGURE 5?

 ![Alternative text](../../images/EncyclopeDIA_Figure6.png)
-FIGURE 6?

 Write about Chromatogram Libraries and add few images
 ![Alternative text](../../images/image_name "Legend of the image")